Your Bank May Be Profiting from Your Loyalty — Here's How to Tell

 - Clear, fast account closing — usually online, no obstruction

-- Customer service that solves problems rather than routing through scripts
+- Customer service that solves problems rather than routes through retention scripts

-Here's what the non-customer-obsessed bank looks like in 2026:
+Here's what the inertia-dependent bank looks like as of June 2026:

-- Pays close to the national savings average (0.46%) while market median rates are several points higher
+- Pays close to the national savings average (0.38%) while competitive rates are several points higher

 - Slow to raise rates when the Fed raises; fast to cut when the Fed cuts